Introducing Our Rant Against PENN Entertainment Inc.

 Sponsored

-Additionally, it is important to take into account PENN stock ratios, including its price-to-sales ratio, which is 0.73 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 8.05.
-PENN’s price to book ratio for the most recent quarter was 1.33, resulting in an 2.71 price to cash per share for the period.
+As well, it is important to consider PENN stock ratios such as price-to-sales, which is currently 0.76.Likewise, its price to free cash flow for the last twelve months stands at 8.38.
+PENN’s price to book ratio for the most recent quarter was 1.37, resulting in an 2.82 price to cash per share for the period.

 How does PENN Entertainment Inc. (PENN) stock rate among analysts?
 Buy, sell, or hold?